ekilawasim-coder/aienablementPOC/createfeature.md

 ---

 ## Step 0: !CRITICAL!
 Read the copilot-instructions.md files for instructions prior to doing anything else
+- Use read_file tool to read the ENTIRE file from line 1 to the last line
+- Check the total line count in the file and ensure ALL lines are read
-- Read the full file and understand it
+- Read the full file and understand it completely
-- No skipping
+- No skipping or partial reads
+- Verify you have read to the end by checking for the last line content

 ## Step 1: Retrieve the {TICKET_NUMBER} using Azure DevOps REST API